mccrowjp/rRNA_pipeline/README.md

 The rRNA pipeline will skip previous steps if stopped and rerun, unless -W is specified.
 To rerun a step, delete the output files created during that step.

 If using alternate databases for 16S, Plastid, 18S_V4, or 18S_V9, specify paths in init.txt.

 Basic operation for 16S:
 ```bash
 rRNA_pipeline.py -d 16S
 ```

 To replace FASTQ filenames with sample names in all output, use -n to specify tab-delimited file (sample_name, FASTQ base name).
-FASTQ basenames can be followed by any of [_R1, _R2, .filtered, .fastq, .fq].
+FASTQ base names may be followed by any of [_R1, _R2, .filtered, .fastq, .fq] in the full FASTQ file name.

 Use the following for 18S V4, with sample names, run on 4 CPUs:
 ```bash
 rRNA_pipeline.py -d V4 -o rrna -n sample_names.txt -t 4
 ```

-Output files, created in the following order:
+*Output files, created in the following order:*

 | File | Description |
 |------|-------------|